So, who are you?

 I was accepted at a lot of colleges and universities, but I was really apprehensive about American schools.
 My only exposure to them was seeing stuff on MTV’s Spring Break, and I felt the weight of how much it cost.
 I wanted to study, not party.
 So I eventually chose to go to Messiah College, outside of Harrisburg, Pennsylvania.

 During the second semester of my second year at college as an Engineering student, I was in the back of a circuits class right before the Christmas holidays.
 A bunch of us students were bored in the back, and we were passing around a sheet of paper and adding Christmas lights onto a chain.

-He showed me in many ways how He could use me in more ways in Art than in Engineering.
-Art is what held my passion, and my greatest talents.
+Though I was good at Engineering, Art is what held my passion, and my greatest talents.
 After much praying and talking with many of the professors in various departments at Messiah, I made the decision of transferring to a Graphic Arts major.

 I began designing in 1999 and immediately saw the potential to grow the skill into a company.

 Originally called Blue Eclipse Design, I built up a portfolio by doing massive amounts of pro-bono work.